MichaelSingh7/game_database/README.md

 _This link allows the user to add, edit and manipulate genre for the reviews.
 I had simply created a container which includes (<li>) which allowed me to create horizontal collapsible headers which contained two buttons; a delete, an edit button and an add genre button at the bottom of the page.
 For the edit genre and delete genre buttons
 I had to create two app routes and place them inside a ({{url_for}}) within the buttons I had created.
-For example, if you click on the delete genre button, it would jump back to the page showing all the genre, which would show the remaining genre that have been created.
+For example, if you click on the delete genre button, it would jump back to the page showing all the genre, which would show the remaining genre that have been created._

 ### Review sections

 _I have decided to use a collapsible accordian to allow the user to simply click and the section will reveal the review content, clicking again will simply hide the content.
-The sections do include buttons that will allow the user to delete the review showing or edit the review._
+The sections do include buttons that will allow the user to delete the review showing or edit the review.
+I needed to pull through the names of the genre listed on my mongo db database, for that to be possible ({{genre.game_genre}}) by doing this it pullled through the names of the genre as game_genre is the name of the section of my database which includes the name of the genre._

+## Credits

+_All the review content and images have been used for the purpose of this project created and I do not take credit for any of the content.
+For my game review project I have used images to form the background, and the content for the basis of the reviews you can see._

+## Backgrounds

+# Technologies

+# TESTING